 The request to reduce the overall area of the PUD is due to a previously dedicated right-of-way which reduced the gross acreage of the project site slightly below the required 5 acre minimum.
-Staff finds that an 8 percent reduction in area is minimum; therefore, staff recommends approval of this request.
+Staff finds that a 2% reduction in area is minimum; therefore, staff recommends approval of this request.